Chris Stern, Managing Director at Stern Consultancy argues that it’s been creeping up on us for a while and “agile” workspace is well and truly here.

-To some extent it’s probably an antidote to those open plan rows of desks which look pretty depressing places to work, plus of course it helps organisations limit their physical footprint and therefore operate more profitably.
+To some extent more people working away from the office is an antidote to those open plans rows of desks which look pretty depressing places to work.
+It also allows organisations to limit their physical footprint and therefore operate more profitably.
 There’s also a whole wellbeing piece being recognised by organisations, influencing the look, feel and facilities in the workplace.

 All this is facilitated by the Cloud, meaning we need less access to physical, static document.
 There’s also the prevalence of working on laptops, allowing us to be completely mobile.

 So, when people are in the workplace, it’s all about informal and formal meeting spaces and quiet spots to sit down and focus on catching up with the outcomes of all those meetings.
 And what do these people also expect?
 Food and drink.

 We’ve all seen how the high street has become dominated by catering outlets of every type, often with identical brands within metres of each other.
 It’s indicative of our expectation of being able to get what we want without moving more than a few metres from where we may be working.

 As organisations refurbish their workspaces or move into new ones, they are often designing them with this more casual way of working in mind, with multiple environments conveniently located across the space, always obviously embracing the old concept of hot desking.

 What has not always been thought through is how important catering can be to support these new spaces.
 To make them truly viable and as appealing as the external environment, it’s essential that catering is incorporated in the design.
 The spaces must be somewhere people want go rather than have to go.